-Discussing has second concern with RSG, Mr. Coppola quoted MCL 460.6h(6) stating that:
+Discussing has second concern with RSG, Mr. Coppola quoted MCL 460.6h(6)

-[T]he language . . . from Act 304 . . . does not mention paying premiums above the base cost of natural gas.
-More importantly, the law states that the Commission must determine whether the utility has taken all appropriate legal and regulatory actions to minimize the cost of purchased gas.
+[T]he language . . . from Act 304 . . . does not mention paying premiums gas.
 The payment of RSG premiums would not result in the Company minimizing the cost of purchased gas when gas supply is available that has a lower cost.
-Any "other relevant factors" would need to be relevant to the volume and cost of gas purchases.
-100 has decided to pilot a program to purchase RSG.
-According to Mr. Coppola, "the solution is not to plunge into a program that entails paying premiums for gas cost, but to wait for the market to sort itself out and avoid paying additional costs for gas supply."101
+Any "other relevant factors" would need to be relevant to the volume and cost of gas purchases.101